duckietown/docs-duckumentation-1/book/duckumentation/20_markduck/68_advanced_guide.md

 It is possible to embed Vimeo videos in the documentation.

 Note: Do not upload the videos to your personal Vimeo account; they must all be posted to the Duckietown Engineering account.

+Note: The videos must be *public* for the embedding to work.
+If the video is not public the process will fail mentioning the video is not found (true, because it is not public).

 This is the syntax: